 Sean's interview tonight with President Trump will air live to tape.

-He did it uh live about an hour ago, and it was tape recorded, and so you'll see it in its entirety tonight at 9 Eastern on Hannity on the Fox News Channel.
+And so you'll see it in its entirety tonight at 9 Eastern on Hannity on the Fox News channel.

-That's why I'm here, Greg Jarrett sitting in for Sean, because Sean's down at the border with the president, uh getting a security briefing down there from Border Patrol agents and others.
+Greg Jarrett sitting in for Sean, because Sean's down at the border with the president, getting a security briefing down there from Border Patrol agents and others.

-Uh some breaking news uh in the last few minutes.
+Some breaking news in the last few minutes.

-Uh Lindsey Graham, United States Senator from South Carolina, prominent member of the Republican uh uh party, the Republican majority in the Senate has issued a statement, quote, it is time for President Trump to use emergency powers to fund the construction of a border wall slash barrier.
+Lindsey Graham, United States Senator from South Carolina, prominent member of the Republican Party, the Republican majority in the Senate, has issued a statement, quote, it is time for President Trump to use emergency powers to fund the construction of a border wall/slash barrier, end of quote.

-And Senator Graham cited uh Speaker Nancy Pelosi's refusal to negotiate on funding for a barrier wall, saying the path uh to negotiation has now been closed by Pelosi.
+And Senator Graham cited Speaker Nancy Pelosi's refusal to negotiate on funding for a barrier wall, saying the path to negotiation has now been closed by Pelosi.

 The president has unfettered authority to do it.